 Postdoctoral Associate at Pardee Center for the Study of the Longer-Range Future at Boston University Researcher at the Global Environmental Governance Project at UMass Boston

-Laurence Delina researches on governance and institutional arrangements in the politics and policy of sustainability, with particular focus on sustainable energy transitions and climate mitigation.
-On these broad issues, he is interested on the scalar and temporal aspects of sociotechnical transitions, sustainable energy policy, the climate action movement, and developing countries.
+Laurence Delina researches on governance and institutional arrangements in the politics and policy of sustainability, with particular focus on sustainable energy transitions and rapid climate mitigation.
+On these broad issues, he is interested on the scalar and temporal aspects of sociotechnical transitions, sustainable energy policy and governance, strategies for the climate action movement, and energy transitions in developing countries.

-He held research and professional roles at the United Nations, the University of Manchester, the Institute for Global Environmental Strategies in Japan, and Land Bank of the Philippines.
+Laurence held research and professional roles at the United Nations, the University of Manchester, the Institute for Global Environmental Strategies in Japan, and Land Bank of the Philippines.
 He holds an MA in Development Studies (First Class Honours) from the University of Auckland, an MPA in Organization and Management and a BS in Civil Engineering both from Mindanao State University in General Santos City, Philippines.
 His PhD in environmental management is from the University of New South Wales in Sydney, Australia.